N9EWO Review : "Malahit - Malachite" DSP1 Standalone Radio Receiver (original Russian version 1).

 Microsoft Windows program that is used to accomplish firmware updates is not intended for

 consumer use.
 It's a application that is targeted for developer

 programming called STmicroelectronics “DfuSe application programming interface”.
 Carefully follow instructions as given in the translated English manual.

-Be sure and use a decent quality SHORT USB cable (say 1m / 3 feet or under in length).
+Be sure and use a decent quality SHORT USB-Micro cable with NO adapters (say 1m / 3 feet or under in length).

 TIP (DfuSe version 3.0.5) : Install the PROPER USB Driver (32 OR 64 bit, Microsoft Windows 7, 8.0 or 8.1) BEFORE

 attempting any firmware upgrade.
 They are located in "Bin > Driver".

 Drivers are all "exe" installs.
 We used Windows 7 with a 32 Bit

 OS and had no driver or installation issues (going from firmware 1.0d